Best Practice with the Query Store

 If you rename a database, plan forcing will fail which will cause recompilation in all subsequent query executions.

-The global trace flags 7745 and 7752 can be used to improve performance of Query Store during High Availability and Disaster Recovery scenarios.
-For more information, refer to Trace Flags
+The global trace flags 7745 and 7752 can be used to improve availability of databases using Query Store.
+For more information, refer to Trace Flags.

 If you are using Query Store for just in time workload insights in SQL Server 2016 (13.x), plan to install the performance scalability fixes in KB 4340759 as soon as possible.

 Query Store Stored Procedures (Transact-SQL)